 Mounjaro or Wegovy: Which weight loss treatment is right for you?

 Navigating weight loss treatments can feel overwhelming, especially with so many options available.
-Ozempic, Wegovy, and Mounjaro are among the most talked-about treatments, but how do you decide which might be suitable for you?
+Wegovy and Mounjaro are the most talked-about treatments in the UK, but how do you decide which might be suitable for you?
 Let’s break down their key differences, benefits, and considerations.
 Remember: your prescriber will ultimately decide which treatment aligns best with your health needs.

 What are the different weight loss drugs?